Fanny by Gaslight (film)

-Fanny by Gaslight (US title – Man of Evil) is a 1944 British drama film, directed by Anthony Asquith and produced by Gainsborough Pictures, set in the 1870s and adapted from a 1940 novel by Michael Sadleir (also adapted as a 1981 TV serial).
+Fanny by Gaslight (US title – Man of Evil) is a 1944 British drama film, directed by Anthony Asquith and starring Phyllis Calvert, James Mason, Wilfrid Lawson and Stewart Granger.
+It was adapted by Doreen Montgomery and Aimée Stuart from the 1940 novel by Michael Sadleir (also later adapted as a 1981 TV serial).

-It was the second of its famous period-set "Gainsborough melodramas", following The Man in Grey (1943).
-Its US release was delayed for its breaking the Hays Purity Code and 17 minutes were removed.
+It was the second of Gainsborough Pictures' period-set "Gainsborough melodramas", following The Man in Grey (1943).

 Stewart Granger later said he "didn't like" the film because of its "drippy characters" but thought "Asquith was much the best of those directors I worked with at Gainsborough."

 Plot

-The story unfolds in Victorian London.
+The story unfolds in 1870s Victorian London.
 Fanny is only nine years old and is in the street with her young friend.
 They wander down to a basement, which appears to be a brothel and nightclub (Hopwood Shades).
 She is given a coin and then pulled out by Joe, her father's handyman.
-Back at home she is having a birthday party by her father (John Laurie).
+Back at home she is having a birthday party by her father.
 Her mother and father decide to send her away to boarding school.

 We jump to her birthday in 1880, Fanny has finished at boarding school and returns to London.
 It is clearer that her father owns and runs the nearby nightclub and brothel and has a secret door in his house that links down to it.
 However he has no desire for his daughter to be involved in any way with the business.
 Only when her father is killed in a fight with Lord Manderstoke, is it revealed to her at the inquest that her father ran a brothel.

 She is sent to work for the Heaviside/Seymore family far from her home.
 The husband Clive Seymore reveals he is her true father and he paid William Hopwood to look after her (it is implied he was a client).
 She is introduced to other servants as Mrs Heaviside's niece and given the name Fanny Hooper.
 Her father takes her on holiday and gets to know her and wants to tell the world that she is his daughter.